 Highlights:

-Iceland’s south coast is by far its most popular area.
-People come for the impressive waterfalls, black sand beaches, strange canyons, glaciers and glacial lagoon, and to see the quaint towns of Vik, Hof, and others.
-All of this lies within 1 days drive from Reykjavik.
+Iceland's south coast is by far its most popular area.
+People come for the impressive waterfalls, black sand beaches, strange canyons, glaciers, and glacial lagoon, and to see the quaint towns of Vík, Hof, and others.
+All of this lies within one day's drive from Reykjavík.

-While you will have plenty of top-tier sights to see in the South, you will also experience crowds, long lines, and lots of other people.
-Parking is limited and the only road is the one lane Route 1, which can be filled with cars.
-If you can, consider spending time in the other areas of Iceland, each with their own hidden gems, and see the sights on the south once you’ve already experienced the true Iceland experience.
+While you'll have plenty of top-tier sights to see in the South, you'll also experience crowds, long lines, and many other people.
+Parking is limited, and the only road is the one-lane Route 1, which can be filled with cars.
+If you can, consider spending time in the other areas of Iceland, each with its own hidden gems, and see the sights in the south once you've already experienced the true Iceland experience.

-How to get here: 2-hour drive from Reykjavik to Vik, 4.5 hours to Jokulsarlon.
-Or fly into Egilsstadir and drive from east to west.
+How to get here: 2-hour drive from Reykjavík to Vík, 4.5 hours to Jökulsárlón.
+Or fly into Egilsstaðir and drive from east to west.

 Highlands / Interior